 The options for Speaker Identification are:

-Interview: Label unidentified speakers as INTERVIEWER: and SUBJECT: For multiple interviewers or subjects use INTERVIEWER 1: INTERVIEWER 2: SUBJECT 1: SUBJECT 2:
+Interview: Use names if known (full names, if possible, without titles).
+Label unidentified speakers as INTERVIEWER: and SUBJECT: For multiple interviewers or subjects use INTERVIEWER 1: INTERVIEWER 2: SUBJECT 1: SUBJECT 2:.
+If there are other people present helping with the interview (such as camera or sound workers), they will be identified as CREW:.

-Presentation: Label unidentified speakers as PRESENTER: and AUDIENCE: All audience interaction will be collectively labeled as AUDIENCE
+Presentation: Use names if known (full names, if possible, without titles).
+Label unidentified speakers as PRESENTER: and AUDIENCE:.
+All audience members will be labeled as AUDIENCE:, even if name is given.

-Focus Group: Label unidentified speakers as MODERATOR: for moderator, and MALE SPEAKER:, and FEMALE SPEAKER: for all participants
+Focus Group: Use names if known (full names, if possible, without titles).
+Label unidentified speakers as MODERATOR: for moderator, and MALE SPEAKER:, and FEMALE SPEAKER: for all participants.

 - MODERATOR: The person who introduces speakers.
 The moderator is NOT the main speaker giving the presentation.